Looking for free things to do in Seattle? We got you (and your budget).

 The Hiram M. Chittenden (or the Ballard Locks as they’re commonly known) are a popular free attraction in Seattle.
 You can go year-round to see the locks open to move boats between saltwater and fresh water, and if you go during the summer you’ll be able to see the salmon spawning.
 You can also walk through the beautiful Carl S. English Jr. Botanical Garden while you’re there.

-38. Visit the lighthouse and historic houses at Discovery Park
+38. Hike to the lighthouse and historic houses at Discovery Park

 Discovery Park is Seattle’s largest public park.
 You can easily spend the majority of a day there.
 There’s lots of trails for easy hiking and a beach where you can look for tide pools.
 The West Point Lighthouse and the Fort Lawton houses in the park are steeped in history.
 Make sure to bring a picnic and watch the sunset from atop the bluff.